 The Foundation is controlled by a body of Governors, who are the trustees of the Foundation, all of whom are members of the General Meeting of Governors.
-Governors are elected to serve for a four year period, and may be re-elected for subsequent four year periods.
-There are a maximum of fourteen Governors, none of whom receives any remuneration or benefit from the Foundation.
+Governors are elected to serve for a four-year period, and may be re-elected for subsequent four-year periods.
+There is a maximum of fourteen Governors, none of whom receives any remuneration or benefit from the Foundation.

 One Governor may be appointed as a Representative Governor by the Governors of the Cathedral School and Janet Simpson is currently that Governor.
-One other Governor may be appointed as a Representative Governor by the Guy's & St Thomas' Charitable Trust and that position is currently vacant.
+One other Governor may be appointed as a Representative Governor by the Guy's & St Thomas' Charitable Trust and Tim McNally is currently that Governor.

-The Governors were pleased that Canon Michael Rawson is currently a Governor.
+The Governors are pleased that Canon Michael Rawson is currently a Governor.
+He is Sub Dean and Canon Pastor at Southwark Cathedral.
 The Foundation has had a long relationship with Southwark Cathedral and the Governors are delighted that the relationship continues and that Michael is able to represent the concerns of the local community.